EduardoL13/inventor-ilogic-tools/README.md

-# Autodesk Inventor Macros & iLogic Rules
+# Autodesk Inventor Automation – Macros & iLogic Rules

 This repository contains a collection of Autodesk Inventor automation tools (macros and iLogic rules) that I’ve created to save time and simplify repetitive modeling tasks.